sputnik1458/SGCloud/README.md

 An automated cloud storage system using SSH and git

 ## Usage
-After cloning the repository, run the `sgcloud.sh` script.
-Your local device will now "push" and "pull" modifications to and from the remote server every 30 seconds.
+After cloning the repository, run the `sgcloud.sh`.
+Your local device will now "push" and "pull" modifications to and from the remote server according to the set interval.
 For increased security, disable Password Authentication for SSH.